snare/voltron/README.md

 3. Due to a limitation in the GDB API, the views are only updated each time the debugger is stopped (e.g. by hitting a breakpoint), so view contents are not populated immediately when the view is connected, only when the first breakpoint is hit.

 4. If the stack view is causing GDB to hang then it must be launched **after** the debugger has been launched, the inferior started, and the debugger stopped (e.g. a breakpoint hit).
-This is due to a GDB bug that has not yet been resolved.
+This has been fixed, but this note will remain until another release is issued.

 ### LLDB